nglar/ngTouchmove/readme.md

 From the project directory, tests can be ran using `gulp test`

-## Official Documentation

-Documentation for this library can be found on the [website](https://www.webman.io/nglar/ngtouchmove).

 ## Contributing

 Thank you for considering contributing!
 The contribution guide can be found in the [contributions.md](https://github.com/nglar/ngTouchmove/blob/master/contributions.md).

 ## Security Vulnerabilities

-If you discover a security vulnerability within ngTouch, please send an e-mail to Mark Topper at [mark@webman.io](mailto:mark@webman.io).
+If you discover a security vulnerability within ngTouch, please send an e-mail to Mark Topper at [mark@ulties.com](mailto:mark@ulties.com).
 All security vulnerabilities will be promptly addressed.

 ## License